Wikia/core-dynks/coding-task/README.md

 and later retrieve it.
 Service requires an API token to be passed via `X-Token` request header.
 Token's value is provided below in "Service API" section.
 You should store it securely and not expose it to the front-end layer of our application.
 Hence, your task is to implement a PHP client that will act as a bridge between our user and the 3rd party service.
+You will also need to implement a simple UI with AJAX interactions using jQuery.

 We are aware that 3rd party service is a bit unreliable and sometimes responds with HTTP 502 error.
 You need to handle that as well.
 After all, we do not want to annoy our users, do we? :)